Itinerary - Highlands and Islands

 Cycling on, we skim the edge of Loch Arkaig, a very deep fresh water loch, riding through a deeply wooded area of valley, flanked by walls and trees and carpeted in thick moss.
 This area is known as 'Mile Dorcha' or 'Dark Mile'.
 We ride past the spectacular Eas Chia-aig waterfalls that tumble down the north side of the valley.
 We continue cycling a waterside route along Loch Lochy.
 This is a relatively challenging stretch due to the variable surface and some gradient.
 Passing Laggan Locks we continue along Loch Oich on a fine gravel path on the east side.
-We re-join the canal towpath for our final stretch to Fort Augustus, a small busy town at the southern end of Loch Ness, built around the locks that lower the canal to the level of the loch.
+We re-join the canal towpath for our final stretch to Fort Augustus.
+This is a small, busy town at the southern end of Loch Ness, built around the locks that lower the canal to the level of the loch.
 The village was named thus on the building of Fort Augustus, following the defeat of the 1715 Jacobite uprising, after the younger son of King George II, who was to become the notorious Butcher of Cumberland.

 Leaving Fort Augustus, we begin with some challenging uphill riding for around 5 miles to reach the Suidhe Viewpoint at 1200ft.
 From here there are amazing views of our spectacular natural surroundings.
 This is the more peaceful, less discovered side of Loch Ness with quiet minor roads and small communities.
-We enjoy a long downhill stretch through beautiful landscapes to Whitebridge.
-As we continue northwards we pass the smaller Loch Mhor and ride through the Lyne of Gorthleck.
-Legend has it that Bonnie Prince Charie stayed at Gorthleck House after the Battle of Culloden and had to flee after seeing loyalists outside, from an upstairs window.
-We continue to cycle quiet forested back roads all the way to Inverness, cultural capital of the Highlands and our destination!
+We enjoy cycling a long downhill stretch through beautiful landscapes to Whitebridge.
+As we continue to ride northwards we pass the smaller Loch Mhor and cycle through the Lyne of Gorthleck.
+Legend has it that Bonnie Prince Charlie stayed at Gorthleck House after the Battle of Culloden and had to flee after seeing loyalists outside, from an upstairs window.
+We continue to cycle quiet forested back roads all the way to Inverness, the cultural capital of the Highlands and our destination!

 Cycle Distance: 94.8km (59miles)